X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 **Similar instructions:**
 [ASL](#asl) is the opposite instruction, shifting to the left.
 [ROR](#ror) rotates bit 0 through Carry to bit 7.

-+p Adds a cycle if ,X crosses a page boundary.
-+c New for the 65C02

 ---
 [[Opcodes](#instructions-by-number)] | [[By Name](#instructions-by-name)] | [[By Category](#instructions-by-category)]